-The University has leased 152.552 of its land and buildings to various companies to provide banking services, petroleum products, telecommunications, pharmacies, gas filling station, religious operations, restaurants, laundry services, leisure and sporting activities.
+The University has leased 161.383 acres of its land and buildings to various companies to provide banking services, petroleum products, telecommunications, pharmacies, gas filling station, religious operations, restaurants, laundry services, leisure and sporting activities.
 Rental income from these companies are treated as revenue and classified under revenue from other exchange transactions.